monopole/grid_world/README.md

 # GridWorld

-[GridWorld] is a cellular automaton library associated with a square grid.
+[GridWorld] is a cellular automaton library associated with a rectangular grid.

 It includes Conway's Game of Life evolution rules, and some classic Conway patterns ready for injection.